project-ida/two-state-quantum-systems/src/04-spin-boson-model.md

 ```

 Figs 9 and 10 show us the energy of the stationary states for the odd and even parity states respectively.
-As we expected, we now only see anti-crossings because in each universe there are no forbidden interactions.
+As we expected, all levels now anti-cross when they approach each other because in each universe there are no forbidden interactions.

 Now we are in a position to go back to the interesting physics question about the possibility of down conversion.